splunk/splunk-sdk-java/README.md

     }

-The Service class provides a variety of constructor overloads to handle various scenarios that require different combinations of arguments and in the most general case takes a map of arguments, which simplifies passing large and varying combinations of arguments.
+The Service class provides a variety of constructor overloads to handle various scenarios that require different combinations of arguments.
+In the most general case, the Service class takes a map of arguments, which simplifies passing large and varying combinations of arguments, as shown in the following example:

     Map<String, Object> args = new HashMap<String, Object>();
     args.put("host", "localhost");